futpix/caravans-in-australia/content/review/406-Highline-Caravans-Cobba.md

   ogtitle: "Should I buy Cobba by Highline Caravans?"
   ogdescription: "The Highline Caravans Cobba is classed as Off Road, and sleeps 4 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Highline Caravans"]
-tags: ["Sleeps 4", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "9.21"
 bodyLength: ""
 totalHeight: ""